-Late Assignments: Make-up exam and papers are not allowed without a written excuse for incomplete work.
+Late Assignments: Make-up exam, quizzes, and papers are not allowed without a written excuse for incomplete work.
 Only when you have presented your written excuse from a healthcare provider or other professional will you be allowed to make up an exam or assignment and it must be within ONE WEEK of your return to class.
 There may be a 5-point penalty for each day an assignment is late after the original due date.

 Feedback: I will reply to all messages or emails within 24 hours during the week.
 I will grade exams within two weeks.
-I grade weekly assignments within two weeks.
+I typically grade Discussion Board posts within 2 weeks.
+I will not respond to every discussion post, rather, I might add something or emphasis a point made in the post.
+Sometimes I ask for clarification if I am unsure what the poster was trying to share.